 There's no masterplan to tell me how and where I have to live.

-The American continent is what I travel since 1996 all over the US.
+The American continent was what I traveled since 1996 and all over the US.

-I lived many years in Mexico, stayed a long, long time in Chile and Argentina and travelled
+I lived many years in Mexico, stayed a long, long time in Chile, Argentina and Uruguay.

 There's no masterplan telling me how and what to paint.